Part-Time Visual Design Instructor

 ESSENTIAL RESPONSIBILITIES AND DUTIES

-- Teach 2 hours per evening, 2 days a week, for 8 weeks.
+- Teach 2-hour lessons twice a week, for 8 weeks.

-- Instructors will need to commit a few hours per week preparing lessons and materials.
+- Instructors are expected to commit 4-6 per week preparing lessons and materials.

-- Work alongside GA staff and teaching team to best meet the needs and learning styles of your students.
+- Work alongside GA staff and instructional team to best meet the needs and learning styles of your students.

 - Guide students through development of a stellar final project that will showcase their abilities to hiring managers.

-- Facilitate a dynamic and collaborative classroom community.
+- Create and facilitate a dynamic and collaborative classroom community.

 WHO ARE WE?